pactus-project/pactus.org/website/_posts/2022-08-29-dev-meeting.md

 ### Project renamed to Pactus

-In last meeting we started an online survey for renaming the project and here is the result of the survey:
+During the last meeting, the team conducted an online survey to rename the project.

-Total responses: **31**
+A total of 31 responses were received, and the following names were suggested:

 | Name       | Votes |
 | ---------- | ----- |